IDW '25

 Special Topics of Interest

-Recently, artificial intelligence has become a common technology, and it will be a key concept of the smart society in the future, the stages known as Industry 4.0 and Society 5.0, where the cloud and edge are excellently connected.
-The relationship between information displays, artificial intelligence, and smart society will be discussed in the AIS.
-This year, six sessions will be held, and many invited and regular talks will be presented, which will propose how to interact with information displays, the smart society, and artificial intelligence.
-These include AI-assisted development of transistor materials, oxide-based phototransistor for neuromorphic applications, a-IGZO TFT based neuron circuit for artificial neural networks, a lensless driver monitor system with deep learning, and optimizing image quality for CNN-based image style transfer, etc. In addition, poster sessions are also planned.
-These will all show that the AIS has a wide relationship with various technologies
+Recently, artificial intelligence has become a widespread technology, and it will be a key concept of the smart society in the future, in the stages known as Industry 4.0 and Society 5.0, where the cloud and edge are sophisticatedly connected.
+The relationship between information displays, artificial intelligence, and the smart society will be discussed in the sessions dedicated to the Special Topics of Interest on Artificial Intelligence and Smart Society.
+This year, four sessions will be held, and many invited and regular talks will be presented, which will propose ways of interaction among information displays, the smart society, and artificial intelligence.
+These include image compression using a neural network or deep learning, AI and 3D systems, image enhancement using a neural network, mixed reality and machine learning, IGZO synaptic transistors for neuromorphic applications, etc. These sessions will show that this special topic has a wide relationship with various technologies.

-Augmented reality (AR) and Virtual Reality (VR) applications and UI/UX employing high performance display devices such as sensors, cameras, and software technologies have shown significant progress in the recent years.
-This year, we have organized Special Topics composed of related papers from multiple sessions ranging from display devices to optics for HMD, algorithm, ergonomics and materials for AR/VR applications in conjunction with the 3DSA international conference.
-The IDW ’23 is a venue to access versatile state-of-the-art research in AR and VR.
+Augmented reality (AR) and Virtual Reality (VR) applications, along with User Interface and/or User Experience (UI/UX) that utilizes high-performance display devices such as sensors, cameras, and software technologies, have shown significant progress in recent years.
+This year, we have organized Special Topics of Interest featuring related papers across multiple areas, including display devices, optics for HMD, algorithm, ergonomics, and materials for AR/VR applications.
+The IDW ’25 offers a unique venue to explore cutting-edge research across these versatile AR and VR technologies.

 Topical Session